subsquid/squid-sdk/README.md

 [Subsquid](https://subsquid.io/) framework is a set of tools to ingest, transform and present blockchain data.

-Our current focus is on [substrate](https://substrate.io)-based chains, with support for EVM-based chains coming next.
+Our focus is on EVM- and [substrate](https://substrate.io)-based chains.

 ## Overview